-First, the pay for the time invested is very low.
+1. The pay for the time invested is very low

 The best you can hope for with these sites is something approaching minimum wage – and that’s only on rare occasions when high-paying options come through.
 Mostly, you’re just loitering for a dollar or two an hour.

 The first problem might be tolerable if you were building something for the long term that would earn you much more per hour, but with services like these, you’re not.
 You get paid per piece, with that piece being strictly independent of other work.
 You can’t earn a raise or a higher rate of return with sustained quality work.
 If you’re extremely lucky, you might happen to randomly attract someone through the freelancing sites (Squidoo, AC, Elance, Guru, etc.) who’s interested in your work individually for more tasks, but the odds are very low.